iAvoe/Object-Oriented-Analysis-Design-Review-9/README.md

 - False

 Every table in a relational database must have a foreign key.​
-- false
+- False

 A foreign key is a field or set of fields stored in one table that also exists as a primary key in another table.​
-- true
+- True

 Relationships in a relational database are usually represented by embedding a foreign key in each participating table.​
-- false
+- False

 Classes that participate in a classification hierarchy can be represented within a relational database as a set of tables with the primary key of the general class table replicated in the other tables.​
-- true
+- True

 Classes that participate in a classification relationship can only be represented within a relational database as a single table containing all the attributes in each class.​
-- false
+- False

 Problem domain modeling and database normalization are incompatible techniques for relational database design.​
-- false
+- False

 One-to-many and many-to-many relationships are both represented by foreign keys in a relational database.​
-- true
+- True

 Relationships between tables is usually indicated through the use of a foreign key.​
-- true
+- True

 ### Relational Database Items